Royal Albert Hall: Events

-One notable event was a Pink Floyd concert held 26 June 1969, the night they were banned from ever playing at the Hall again after shooting cannons, nailing things to the stage, and having a man in a gorilla suit roam the audience.
+One notable event was a Pink Floyd concert held on 26 June 1969 which involved shooting cannons, building furniture on the stage, and having a man in a gorilla suit roam the audience.
 At one point, Rick Wright went to the pipe organ and began to play "The End of the Beginning", the final part of "Saucerful of Secrets", joined by the brass section of the Royal Philharmonic Orchestra (led by the conductor, Norman Smith) and the ladies of the Ealing Central Amateur Choir.
 A portion of the pipe organ recording is included on Pink Floyd's album The Endless River.
-In 2006, Pink Floyd guitarist David Gilmour performed at the Hall for the first time since Pink Floyd's 1969 ban.
-He performed at the Hall as part of his On an Island Tour.
-The shows were filmed and used for the live video release, Remember That Night (2007).
-Rock band The Killers recorded their first live album, Live from the Royal Albert Hall in July 2009.